github/developer.github.com/content/changes/2015-04-17-preview-repository-redirects.md

 - When the owner renames their user account or organization account.
 - When the owner transfers the repository to a new owner.

+With repository redirects, you'll be able to make an API request using a repository's old location, and you can [follow the redirect][redirects] to the new location.

 ## Send us your feedback

 We hope you'll take these redirects for a spin and [let us know what you think][contact].
 Happy redirecting!